Employment Rights Bill - Unfair Dismissal

 Review your probationary clauses and policies and how you recruit and manage new hires

-Employees can currently only claim ordinary unfair dismissal if they have at least two years of continuous service with their employer.
+Employees can only claim ordinary unfair dismissal if they have at least two years of continuous service with their employer.

 There are exceptions for certain dismissals, including those related to discrimination, whistleblowing or health and safety concerns, all of which are already protected from the first day of employment.
 Being dismissed for one of these reasons is automatically unfair.